laconic-io/xjax/README.md

 // done outputs json
 $xj->done();
 ```

-As you can tell from above there is no need to write a success function. xjax takes the data and parses it for you making the changes.
+as you can tell from above there is no need to write a success function. xjax takes the data and parses it for you making the changes.

 #### functions list
 ```php